 Hats are pretty simple to knit once you know the basics.
-Usually a 16 inch circular needle is used.
+Usually a 16 inch circular needle is used (or smaller for infant / baby size).
 The size will depend on the weight of the yarn.
 Hats usually also require the same size DPN’s (double-pointed needles).

 The cast on number will also depend on the weight of the yarn as well as hat size.
 Hats are fairly stretchy so this can be tricky.
 The Craftsy site has advice for figuring out the cast on, by creating a swatch.
 OR… look at the Simple Hat Calculator at the EarthGuild site – I don’t think it’s so simple really.